-- A. Allowance for travel: For each director attending the board of director's meeting, a fixed fee of NT\$10,000 shall be paid to the director as an attendance fee.B.
-Director's Remuneration: The board of directors resolved that there is no remuneration for the - B. Director's Remuneration: The board of directors resolved that there is no remuneration for the directors. - C. Compensation for directors: A fixed monthly fee of NT\$30,000 is allowed to each director for his/her service.
-It is based on the pay level of their counterparts in the same industry or in other publicly listed companies - (3) The Remuneration for the Chairman, Vice Chairman and the President Passed in the 10th Meeting of the 20th session of Board's Meeting is as Follows: - A.The Chairman: a.
-Monthly salary is NT\$260,600. b.Annual bonus is NT\$260,600. c.Performance bonus is paid in accordance with the relevant regulations of the salary of employees. d.Pension: none. - B.The Vice Chairman: a.Monthly salary is NT\$ 250,600. b.Annual bonus is NT\$ 250,600. c.Performance bonus is paid in accordance with the relevant regulations of the salary of employees. d.Pension: none. - C.President: a.Monthly Salary is NT\$ 240,620. b.Annual bonus is \$240,620. c.Performance bonus is paid in accordance with the relevant regulations of the salary of employees. d.Pension: The pension shall be paid in accordance with Article 55-1 of Labor Standards Act, the Criteria for Payment of Worker Pensions. - (4) The remuneration and performance bonus for the Vice President shall be paid in accordance with the relevant regulations of the salary of employees. - 3.
+- A. Allowance for travel: For each director attending the board of director's meeting, a fixed fee of NT\$10,000 shall be paid to the director as an attendance fee. - B. Director's Remuneration: The board of directors resolved that there is no remuneration for the directors. - C. Compensation for directors: A fixed monthly fee of NT\$30,000 is allowed to each director for his/her service.
+It is based on the pay level of their counterparts in the same industry or in other publicly listed companies - (3) The Remuneration for the Chairman, Vice Chairman and the President Passed in the 15th Meeting of the 20th session of Board's Meeting is as Follows: - A.The Chairman: a.Monthly salary is NT\$260,600. b.Annual bonus is NT\$260,600. c.Performance bonus is paid in accordance with the relevant regulations of the salary of employees. d.Pension: none. - B.The Vice Chairman: a.Monthly salary is NT\$ 250,600. b.Annual bonus is NT\$ 250,600. c.Performance bonus is paid in accordance with the relevant regulations of the salary of employees. d.Pension: none. - C.President: a.Monthly Salary is NT\$ 240,620. b.Annual bonus is \$240,620. c.Performance bonus is paid in accordance with the relevant regulations of the salary of employees. d.Pension: The pension shall be paid in accordance with Article 55-1 of Labor Standards Act, the Criteria for Payment of Worker Pensions. - (4) The remuneration and performance bonus for the Vice President shall be paid in accordance with the relevant regulations of the salary of employees. - 3.
 A fixed monthly payment of NT\$30,000 as compensation and travel allowance are allowed to each director.
 There is no additional remuneration distributed. - 4.
-The determination procedure of remuneration and performance bonus for the President, Vice President and other managerial personnel: - (1) The principle of distribution of employee and performance bonuses is reviewed periodically by the human resource division and adjusted with reference to the salary market conditions.
-It is to ensure that a competitive remuneration is able to attract, motivate and retain talents. - (2) Factors taken into consideration for the reasonable distribution of employee and performance bonus are the employee's performance evaluation, the Company's operational performance, the future risks, its development strategy and the industrial trend.
-All related policies, systems, standards and structures are presented annually to the Remuneration Committee for deliberation and then submitted to the Board of Directors for approval. - (3) The actual distributed amount is reported to the Remuneration Committee annually and then submitted to the Board of Directors for approval.
+The determination procedure of remuneration and performance bonus for the President, Vice President and other managerial personnel: - (1) The human resource division periodically reviews and compares the principle of distributing dividend, performance and holiday bonus with the peers or competitors of the same industry to ensure the competitiveness of the remuneration.
+Thus, the Company is able to attract, motivate and retain talents with a competitive remuneration. - (2) Factors taken into consideration for the reasonable distribution of employee's dividend, performance and holiday bonus are the employee's performance evaluation, the Company's operational performance, the future risks, its development strategy and the industrial trend.
+All related policies, systems, standards and structures are presented annually to the Remuneration Committee for deliberation and then submitted to the Board of Directors for approval. - (3) The actual distributed amount is reported to the Remuneration Committee annually and then submitted to the Board of Directors for discussion and approval.